-Eugene Lawrence Foney, 69 passed away on April 7, 2020 in Chicago.
-He was born to Eugene and Ruth Foney in the windy city on October 6, 1950.
-Eugene was affectionately known as Dad, Brother, Gene, Uncle Eugene, Sporty, Jr. and ELF -for his initials – by his close family, friends, and colleagues.
+Eugene Lawrence Foney passed away on April 7, 2020 in Chicago.
+He was 69.
+Foney was born to Eugene and Ruth Foney in the Windy City on October 6, 1950.
+Eugene was affectionately known as Dad, Brother, Gene, Uncle Eugene, Sporty, Jr. and ELF–for his initials–by his close family, friends and colleagues.
 He is better known as a celebrated art consultant, publisher, entrepreneur, and businessman who championed African American artists and culture.
 He was also known as the ‘art dealers’ dealer’ throughout the United States, with Houston, Texas as his base.

-Eager to introduce people to prints by Black artists he successfully sold many of the prints for the Wood Shop.
+Eager to introduce people to prints by Black artists, Eugene successfully sold many of the prints for the Wood Shop.
 He soon became the person in Texas to ask about art and artists, resulting in him developing the fine art market for American artists of African descent through his business, artcetera, which he developed and expanded for over 40 years.
 During this time Eugene was exposed to a diverse range of people who became lifelong clients and friends.
 Eugene was a staunch advocate for artists.
-He was also actively involved in the development of the Houston African American Art and Culture Museum and was a member of the Houston Museum of Fine Arts African American support group.
+He was also actively involved in the development of the Houston African American Art and Culture Museum, as well as a member of the Houston Museum of Fine Arts African American support group.

-The catalyst for the expansion of artcetera was when he was asked by a dear friend, to curate and fulfil a wish list for the George Cleveland Hall Branch of the Chicago Public Library system.
+The catalyst for the expansion of artcetera happened when he was asked by a dear friend to curate and fulfill a wishlist for the George Cleveland Hall Branch of the Chicago Public Library system.
 Their interest in African American art enabled him to include art by: Romare Bearden, Jacob Lawrence, Charles White, John Biggers, Eldzier Cortor, Charles Alston, Samella Lewis, Camille Billops, Aaron Douglass, Benny Andrews, Joseph Delaney, Robert Blackburn, Fred Jones, James Denmark, Margaret Burroughs, Claude Clark, Vincent Smith, William Carter, Ellsworth Ausby and Ademola Olugebefola.

 After putting this distinctive collection together, he focused on building individual and institutional fine art collections throughout the United States and the Caribbean for more than four decades.
 He sourced masterworks for many historic and renowned art dealers and galleries, including but not limited to, Terry Dintenfass, Sid Deutsch, Leo Castelli, Martha Henry, Beverly Saks, Peg Alston, June Kelly, the Tony Shrafazi Gallery, ACA Gallery, Pace Gallery, Wilmer Jennings Gallery, Stella Jones Gallery, Woodshop Gallery, Black Heritage Gallery, Isobel Neal Gallery, Black Art in America and Hauser & Wirth.